 Is reopening causing a resurgence of coronavirus in your state?

-This post will be updated weekly until the virus crisis subsides in the US.
-Last week's version is still online for comparison.
+This series of posts will be updated weekly until the virus crisis subsides in the US.
+Previous posts are available for comparison: 28 May and 21 May.

 I wrote before, in a longer and more technical article, about how the key to stopping the spread of an epidemic is to reduce the virus's reproduction number, R, below 1: If each contagious person infects an average of less than one healthy person, the spread of the disease grinds to a halt.
 If each contagious person infects more than one healthy person, the disease spreads faster and faster.